Payal Tandon

 Is Sentence Correction and Geometry not going to be tested on GMAT now?

-Yes, Sentence correction section will be removed from Verbal Reasoning and Geometry will be removed from Quantitative Reasoning.
+Yes, Sentence correction section has been removed from Verbal Reasoning and Geometry will be removed from Quantitative Reasoning.

-How will the scoring be different on the New GMAT Test?
+How is the scoring be different on the New GMAT Test?

 Which sections/sub-sections remain the same as the old GMAT Exam?

-Reading Comprehension, Critical Reasoning, and Problem-Solving in Quant will be retained in the NEW GMAT Exam Format.
+Reading Comprehension, Critical Reasoning, and Problem-Solving in Quant retained in the NEW GMAT Exam Format.

 Will my “old” GMAT score still be accepted by business schools in 2024 and later?